Rediscovering María Elena Walsh: A Journey through Her Childhood Home

 The kitchen includes an interactive table dedicated to the feminist texts of María Elena and a sideboard that reproduces the letter that the writer, without being a Peronist, wrote to Eva Perón when she died, acknowledging her legacy.
 There is the “non-recipe” for peach candy, the fabric, the song that her mother sang for her plays.

 “María Elena was born here (in her birth certificate it appears that her mother gave birth in this house) and lived here until her father retired, at the age of ten.
-She remembered it as ‘the big house’, a place with a double patio , full of green, where he could have a dog, a cat, a turtle.
+She remembered it as ‘the big house’, a place with a double patio , full of green, where he might have a dog, a cat, a turtle.
 When he moved home, he underwent the change and there he began to write the first poems of Unforgivable Autumn”, says the museologist.

 Lula Parodi sang with Los Tambocitos from ECuNHi.